xecrets/xecrets-cli/docs/index.md

 :       End a sequence of operations.

 --internal
-:       Display help for internal use commands and disable splash (global).
+:       Display internal use help and disable splash (global).

 --jwt-audience _audience_
 :       Set audience string or URI for JWT.